awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

                    <uses-permission android:name="android.permission.INTERNET"/>
                    <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

             #.
 Add calls to capture session starts and stops.
 A session is one use of an app by the user.
 A session begins when an app is launched (or brought to the foreground), and ends when the app is terminated (or goes to the background).
-To accommodate for brief interruptions, like a text message, an inactivity period of up to 5 seconds is not counted as a new session.
-Total daily sessions shows the number of sessions your app has each day.
-Average sessions per daily active user shows the mean number of sessions per user per day.
+To accommodate for brief interruptions, like a text message, an inactivity period of up to 5 seconds is not counted as a new session. :guilabel: `Total daily sessions` shows the number of sessions your app has each day. :guilabel: `Average sessions per daily active user` shows the mean number of sessions per user per day.

                Three typical places to instrument your app session start and stop are: